eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 ## 2. Install the operator into your cluster and deploy Keycloak

+Installing the operator into your cluster is a three step process comprising:
+1. Installing the operator.
+2. Changing the admin password for the admin user.
+3. Updating the Keycloak password in the operator secret.

+### 2a.
+Installing the operator
 Use the `install.sh` script located in your cloned Codewind operator repository `deploy` folder to install the operator into your cluster and deploy Keycloak, for example:

 `$ install.sh operator -i <ingress_domain>`